William Rich and Associates

 WILLIAM RICH AND ASSOCIATES is a small family-owned business, established in 2002, currently located in Humboldt County, California.

 Registered Professional Archaeologist (#16584) and Principal Investigator, William Rich holds an M.A. in Archaeology and Heritage Preservation.
 Community activities include his service as the President of the Humboldt County Historical Society Board of Directors from 2013-2015, and involvement with the Society since 2009.
-He also currently sits on the City of Arcata’s Historic Landmarks Committee.
+He is also currently the Chair of the City of Arcata’s Historic Landmarks Committee.

 Kimberly Rich, M.S. has been engaged in various administrative and technical aspects of cultural resources management for over 17 years.
 She is responsible for the business management, development and general oversight of WRA.
 Kimberly also provides technical editing expertise and quality control for each project.